Hill-Lab/Fis1_structural_studies_N-term_arm/README.md

 3. Cellular ROIs are hand traced in ImageJ and then the crop macro uses these ROIs, the MaxProj file from **#2** and the single channel TIFF images created in **#1** to create single cell, single channel all z slices TIFF image that can be uploaded for MitoGraph analysis or processed with ImageJ for Coloc2 analysis (<a href="https://github.com/Hill-Lab/Fis1_structural_studies_N-term_arm/blob/main/CropCells_1500_ROI_no_noise_3channel.ijm">**CropCells_1500_ROI_no_noise_3channel.ijm**</a>)

 4. Single cell/single channel TIFF images were processed for colocalization using the ROIs generated in step 3.
-Both all z-slices and maxIP projections were used for the analysis (**Coloc2_batch_ch2vsch3.ijm**)
+Both all z-slices and maxIP projections were used for the analysis (<a href="https://github.com/Hill-Lab/Fis1_structural_studies_N-term_arm/blob/main/Coloc2_batch_ch2vsch3.ijm">**Coloc2_batch_ch2vsch3.ijm**</a>)

 5. Short command program envoked on terminal to split a large data set into identically sized folders to make downstream upload to our cluster for analysis and to allow for parallel MitoGraph processing.
-The file is placed into the same folder as the images and run using the following terminal command: ./megan-directory-split-join dN_mitoYFP 25 where the base folder name is first specified followed by how many images in each folder  (**megan-directory-split-join**)
+The file is placed into the same folder as the images and run using the following terminal command: ./megan-directory-split-join dN_mitoYFP 25 where the base folder name is first specified followed by how many images in each folder  (<a href="https://github.com/Hill-Lab/Fis1_structural_studies_N-term_arm/blob/main/megan-directory-split-join">**megan-directory-split-join**</a>)

-6. Upload and submit all folders with the single cell/single channel all-z slices mitochondrial images to our cluster for analysis using the commands found in this text file (**mitographrundNmitoYFP1_1.txt**).
+6. Upload and submit all folders with the single cell/single channel all-z slices mitochondrial images to our cluster for analysis using the commands found in this text file (<a href="https://github.com/Hill-Lab/Fis1_structural_studies_N-term_arm/blob/main/mitographrundNmitoYFP1_1.txt">**mitographrundNmitoYFP1_1.txt**</a>).

 7. Download resulting MitoGraph files and process with the following R-script that takes .GNET files containing numbered node-node distances and computes a variety of metrics.
-Note this script differs slights from that originally published in the sources above in that is also calculate, reports and plots the small/repeating noisy pixels/voxels and reports a freqeuency table to help extract those from the dataset (**CreateSummary_width_graph_output.R**).
-That frequency table is then used to select an ideal cut off point to remove the repeating pixels and then a very similar R script was run to remove the small/highly repetative connected components from the dataset (**CreateSummary_width_graph_output_filtered.R**).
+Note this script differs slights from that originally published in the sources above in that is also calculate, reports and plots the small/repeating noisy pixels/voxels and reports a freqeuency table to help extract those from the dataset (<a href="https://github.com/Hill-Lab/Fis1_structural_studies_N-term_arm/blob/main/CreateSummary_width_graph_output.R">**CreateSummary_width_graph_output.R**</a>).
+That frequency table is then used to select an ideal cut off point to remove the repeating pixels and then a very similar R script was run to remove the small/highly repetative connected components from the dataset (<a href="https://github.com/Hill-Lab/Fis1_structural_studies_N-term_arm/blob/main/CreateSummary_width_graph_output_filtered.R">**CreateSummary_width_graph_output_filtered.R**</a>).

-8. Using the output summary file generated from the **CreateSummary_width_graph_output_filtered.R** boxplots were created by running an additional R-script (**MitoGraph_simplified_width_filtered.R**).
+8. Using the output summary file generated from the (<a href="https://github.com/Hill-Lab/Fis1_structural_studies_N-term_arm/blob/main/CreateSummary_width_graph_output_filtered.R">**CreateSummary_width_graph_output_filtered.R**</a>) boxplots were created by running an additional R-script (**MitoGraph_simplified_width_filtered.R**).
 See **MitoGraph_simplified_width_filtered.html** for the compiled output for mitoYFP dataset and **MitoGraph_simplified_width_filtered_YFP-TBC_dataset.html** for the compiled output for the YFP-TBC1D15 dataset.

 9. Create graph of Coloc2 results generated using **Coloc2_batch_ch2vsch3.ijm** by running **ImageJ_Pearsons_coeff.R**.
 See **ImageJ_Pearsons_coeff_Drp1vMito_allz.html** for the compiled output of the mitoYFP/Drp1 coloc2 dataset.